-Parents can join The Friends of Bramingham PTA or help with PTA events.
+Parents are able to join The Friends of Bramingham PTA or help with PTA events.

-Parents attend workshops that explain teaching and learning methods at Bramingham Primary.
+Parents attend workshops that explain teaching and learning methods at Bramingham.

 Preparing for School

 During your home visit, you will be given some tasks that you can carry out with your child over the summer.